 Pungent odor can absolutely be an indicator of infection, especially in the ear.
 Certain types of bacteria and yeast produce the odor.
 Other indications of an ear infection include pawing or rubbing at the ears, head shaking, or discharge from the ears.
 Ear infections can be extremely uncomfortable.
 If you feel that your pet has an ear infection, contact a veterinarian as soon as possible to have their ears evaluated.

 - What should I feed my dog after surgery?

-Post-surgical diet should be at the discretion of the surgeon.
+A post-surgical diet should be at the discretion of the surgeon.
 Depending on what type of surgery is performed, specific diets or types of foods may be necessary.
 Check with your surgeon if you have any questions.

-- My dog keeps coughing, what does that mean?
+- My dog keeps coughing.
+What does that mean?

-Coughing in dogs can be an indicator for quite a few conditions including but not limited to kennel cough, pneumonia, and heart failure.
+Coughing in dogs can be an indicator for quite a few conditions including, but not limited to, kennel cough, pneumonia, and heart failure.

 Coughing caused by more serious diseases, such as heart failure and pneumonia, will require more aggressive care.
-If these conditions are left untreated, they can be life threatening.
+If these conditions are left untreated, they can be life-threatening.

 - How do I care for my dog after surgery?

 Post-surgical care and management should be at the discretion of the surgeon.
-You should have been provided with a post-operative information sheet with activity instructions, feeding instructions, medication needs, etc. Please contact your surgeon is you have any questions.
+You should have been provided with a post-operative information sheet with activity instructions, feeding instructions, medication needs, etc. Please contact your surgeon if you have any questions.

 - What does excessive drooling mean?